Survival Essentials: How To Survive In The Wilderness

 The easiest thing that you can do in most places to stay warm is to stuff your clothes with as many dry leaves (or other material) as you can.
 Grass will also work, or anything that will puff up your clothes, keeping the cloth away from your skin, and creating spaces of trapped air.
 If its wet, look under logs or rocks and dig down a little and there will often be dry material.
 If you can't find dry leaves, and you're already wet, then wet leaves will do (since the air they trap will still be dry).
 The leaves work by creating a still air space which is what stops the heat from flowing out from your body.
 Still (non-moving) air is an extremely good insulator (that's why people make double glazed windows).

-Ordinarily, people don't think of air as being a good insulator, but that's only because most air in everyday life is free to move, to flow around (like wind) — and flowing air can carry a lot of heat with it.
+Ordinarily, people don't think of air as being a good insulator, but that's only because most air in everyday life is free to move, to flow around (like wind) — and flowing air can carry a lot of heat away with it.
 The technical term for this is "convection".
 Provided that air is trapped into small spaces and unable to flow, it will block the flow of heat away from your body.

 Cotton clothing is particularly bad when wet, as not only does it lose its insulating properties, but it holds in water and keeps it against your skin where it will suck out your body heat.
 Cotton is so bad in this situation (i.e. when you are cold and wet) that a lot of bushwalkers call it "death cloth".
 If you're wearing cotton, and you're cold and wet, stuffing leaves or anything else between any cotton garments and your skin will keep you much, much warmer.
 In this case, you definitely want the leaves to be right up against your skin (not sandwiched between multiple layers of wet cotton clothing which you might think will feel more comfortable against your skin).